-Any subscriber registered on Sipwise C5 can apply a call forwarding setting for short messages, referred to as "CFS" (Call Forward - SMS).
-If the CFS feature is enabled, he can receive the SMs on his mobile phone, for example, instead of retrieving the SMs through the REST API.
+Any subscriber registered on the Sipwise C5 can apply a call forwarding setting for short messages, referred to as "CFS" (Call Forward - SMS).
+If the CFS feature is enabled, they can receive the SMs on their mobile phone, for example, instead of retrieving the SMs through the REST API.
 This is much more convenient for users if they do not have an application on their smartphone or computer that could manage the SMs through the REST API.

 In order to enable CFS you have to set the forwarding as usual on the admin web interface, or through the REST API.
-Navigate to Subscribers select one Details Preferences Call Forwards and press the Edit button.
+Navigate to Subscribers select the three dots Details Call Forwarding and press the Edit button on the Call Forward SMS row.
+There you can put the destination number where the SM has to be forwarded.

-Figure 192.
+Figure 218.
 Call Forward for SMS